ory/ladon/README.md

 #### Persistence

 Obviously, creating such a policy is not enough.
 You want to persist it too.
-Ladon ships an interface `ladon.Manager` for this purpose with default implementations for In-Memory and SQL (PostgreSQL, MySQL).
+Ladon ships an interface `ladon.Manager` for this purpose with default implementations for In-Memory and SQL (PostgreSQL, MySQL) via [sqlx](github.com/jmoiron/sqlx).
 There are also adapters available written by the community [for Redis and RethinkDB](https://github.com/ory/ladon-community)

 Let's take a look how to instantiate those: